A Mindfulness Zen Weaving Dojo

 Arts and Craft Holiday Show (Englewood, NJ)

-Tenafly Japanese Association Bazzar (Tenafly, NJ)
+Tenafly Japanese Association Bazar (Tenafly, NJ)

 Bryan School (Cresskill, NJ)

-Meritt School (Cresskill, NJ)
+Merit School (Cresskill, NJ)

 Palisades Center Mall; Japanese Fair (NY)